ryanmorin/kickstarter_analysis/README.md

 ## Overview of Project
 Louise is organizing a play called Fever.
 To fund the play Louise started a Kickstarter campaign.
 Louise's kickstarter campaign was not successful.
+The analysis uses Kickstarter data from over 4100 campaigns that were launched between November 2009 and March 2017.

 ### Purpose
-Louise would like to understand how different campaigns faired based on their launch dates and whether they achieved their funding goals.
+Using this data, Louise would like to understand how different campaigns faired based on their launch dates and whether they achieved their funding goals.

 ## Analysis and Challenges